A longitudinal Bayesian framework for estimating causal dose-response relationships: Abstract

 \section{Abstract}

-Existing causal methods for time-varying exposure and time-varying confounding focus on estimating the average causal effect of a time-varying binary treatment on an end-of-study outcome.
-Methods for estimating the effects of a time-varying continuous exposure at any dose level on the outcome are limited.
-We introduce a scalable, non-parametric Bayesian framework for estimating longitudinal causal dose–response relationships with repeated measures.
-We incorporate the generalized propensity score either as a covariate or through inverse-probability weighting, formulating two Bayesian dose–response estimators.
-The proposed approach embeds a double non-parametric generalized Bayesian bootstrap which enables a flexible Dirichlet process specification within a generalized estimating equations structure, capturing temporal correlation while making minimal assumptions about the functional form of the continuous exposure.
-We applied our proposed approach to a motivating study of monthly metro-ridership data and COVID-19 case counts from major international cities, identifying causal relationships and the dynamic dose–response patterns between higher ridership and increased case counts.
+Existing causal methods for time-varying exposure and time-varying confounding focus on estimating the average causal effect of a time-varying binary treatment on an end-of-study outcome, offering limited tools for characterizing marginal causal dose–response relationships under continuous exposures.
+We propose a scalable, nonparametric Bayesian framework for estimating marginal longitudinal causal dose–response functions with repeated outcome measurements.
+Our approach targets the average potential outcome at any fixed dose level and accommodates time-varying confounding through the generalized propensity score.
+The proposed approach embeds a Dirichlet process specification within a generalized estimating equations structure, capturing temporal correlation while making minimal assumptions about the functional form of the continuous exposure.
+We apply the proposed methods to monthly metro ridership and COVID-19 case data from major international cities, identifying causal relationships and the dose–response patterns between higher ridership and increased case counts.